 Miscellaneous – Feed hay will be provided for all horses.
 Water troughs will be situated near all encampments.
 All horse trailers will have designated parking areas.
 Said parking areas will be patrolled by the Kentucky Department of Parks.
 Camping out of trailers will not be allowed.

 Cavalry impression requires participants to be mounted.
 Basically if you don’t have a horse you will be treated as infantry and you should refer to infantry participant guidelines.

-Individuals and unattached messes are welcome and invited to participate.
-We will work with you to find you an appropriate regiment/battalion.
+Individuals are welcome and invited to participate.
+We will work with you to find you an appropriate organization.

 Minimum Age to Participate – To carry a weapon at the Battle of Perryville you must be at least 16 years old.
 No exceptions!